With the temperatures falling and days shortening, it is indeed beginning to feel a lot like the Holidays…

 We are in full holiday mode as we gear up to bring Santa to our region, encourage locals and visitors to shop local, and celebrate the holidays and year in each of our five communities.

-Our not-so-new beautiful new Visitor Center and Chamber Offices celebrated its one-year anniversary, from which we greeted more than 25,000 visitors, helping them to fully experience our amazing region.
+Our Visitor Center and Chamber Offices were busier than ever as we assisted more than 25,000 visitors, helping them to fully experience our amazing region.
 We also promoted our members and the region with our premier publications, 260,000 pieces in print, and through four (4!) websites and more than twice as many social media platforms.
-Our more than a dozen committees were very active on all matters of economic development, tourism, and in support of our schools, businesswomen, young professionals, trades…and many more.
-And our Cape Ann Community Foundation again granted $15,000 to local area non-profits and schools through the proceeds of the Cape Ann License Plate, total to date is $90,000.
+Our more than a dozen committees were very active on all matters of economic development, tourism, in support of our schools, businesswomen, health & wellness, young professionals, trades…and many more.
+And our Cape Ann Community Foundation granted a record $19,000 to local area non-profits and schools through the proceeds of the Cape Ann License Plate, total to date is $90,000.

 Our Members, the Board, and the Chamber Team are to be credited for this fantastic year, and we thank you.
 You have allowed us to strengthen our ability to execute our mission: to serve as the leading advocate for business on Greater Cape Ann by promoting our members, growing the regional economy, celebrating our culture, and enhancing our quality of life.

-This will be the last update from Susan, who, after being at the helm of the Chamber Board of Directors since January 2021, will soon be turning over the reins to incoming 2022 President Caitlinn Pzenny.
-It’s been a pleasure and almost too much fun to have served as the GCACC’s leader during this historic and impactful year.
-My theme for the year, Reflection and Imagination, could not have been more appropriate.
+This will be the last update from both of us as Caitlin, who, after being at the helm of the Chamber Board of Directors since January 2022, will soon be turning over the reins to incoming 2023 President Loran Caputo.
+From Caitlin: “It has been a pleasure and a lot of fun to have served as the GCACC’s leader during this historic anniversary celebration and most impactful year.
+My theme for the year – together we have it all – could not have been more appropriate.
 I look forward to serving on the board as its Chair next year, joining the Board of our Cape Ann Community Foundation and continuing to lead our Next Gen’ers, which by the way, we are always looking for additional young(er) professionals to join us.
 Thanks again for helping to make this an amazing year!